Industrial loan company

 An industrial loan company (ILC) or industrial bank is a financial institution in the United States that lends money, and may be owned by non-financial institutions.
 They provide niche financial services nationwide.
 ILCs offer FDIC-insured deposits and are subject to FDIC and state regulator oversight.
-All "FDIC-insured entities are subject to Sections 23A and 23B of the Federal Reserve Act, which limits bank transactions with affiliates, including the non-bank parent company."
+All FDIC-insured entities are subject to Sections 23A and 23B of the Federal Reserve Act, which limits bank transactions with affiliates, including the non-bank parent company.
 ILCs are permitted to have branches in multiple states (which is permitted by many states on a reciprocal basis).
 They are regulated and supervised by state charters and insured by the Federal Deposit Insurance Corporation.
 They are authorized to make consumer and commercial loans and accept federally insured deposits.
-Industrial banks are not allowed to accept demand deposits, and may not have total assets greater than $100 million.
+Industrial banks are not allowed to accept demand deposits if they have total assets greater than $100 million.
 ILCs are exempted from the Bank Holding Company Act.

 ILCs assist numerous charities and provide millions of dollars annually in grants, low interest loans, and service through the Community Reinvestment Act (CRA).
 Currently, only seven states offer an ILC bank charter.
 Most ILCs have been chartered by the Utah Department of Financial Institutions.
 Other states permitting ILCs include California, Colorado, Minnesota, Indiana, Hawaii, and Nevada.